+Brant Berkstresser oversees the Harvard's Sports Medicine which includes a multi-disciplinary team delivering care in areas such as injury prevention, athletic injury assessment, treatment, and rehabilitation, nutrition, and mind/body performance training.
 Berkstresser began his tenure at Harvard in July 2008 as the Head Athletic Trainer.
-He was promoted to Assistant Director of Athletics/Head Athletic Trainer in July of 2009 and most recently promoted to Associate Director of Athletics/Head Athletic Trainer in October of 2013.
-During his time at Harvard, he has also received numerous awards from the Faculty of Arts and Sciences.
-Berkstresser was granted the Impact Leadership Award in 2010 and 2011, an honor that recognizes high achieving employees who consistently exhibit superior performance with exceptional effectiveness.
-Most recently, he was named a 2013 Dean’s Distinction Award Winner, which recognizes a small number of FAS staff members for their outstanding citizenship and exceptional contributions in support of FAS’s teaching and research mission.
+He was promoted to Assistant Director of Athletics/Head Athletic Trainer in July of 2009, Associate Director of Athletics/Head Athletic Trainer in 2013, and Associate Director of Student-Athlete Health and Wellness in 2018.
+During his time here at Harvard he has also received a few awards from the Faculty of Arts and Sciences, which oversees the athletic department.
+He has been granted the Impact Leadership Award in 2010 and 2011 which recognizes high achieving employees who consistently exhibit superior performance with exceptional effectiveness.
+Most recently he was a 2013 Dean’s Distinction Award Winner, which recognizes a small number of FAS staff members for their outstanding citizenship and exceptional contributions in support of FAS’s teaching and research mission.

-At the NCAA level, Berkstresser is part of the Bylaw 17 Working Group, Health and Safety Cross Functional Team and currently serves as the chair for the NCAA Competitive Safeguards and Medical Aspects of Sport Committee.
+At the national level, Berkstresser currently serves on the National Athletic Trainer’s Association Intercollegiate Council on Sports Medicine and the National Collegiate Athletic Association Concussion Safety Protocol Committee.
+In addition, he most recently served on the NCAA Bylaw 17 Working Group, Health and Safety Cross Functional Team and was the Chair for the NCAA Competitive Safeguards and Medical Aspects of Sport Committee.

 Berkstresser came to Harvard after spending five years as Georgia Southern University’s Head Athletic Trainer and Assistant Athletic Director for Sports Medicine.
-While at GSU, Berkstresser oversaw a staff of 11 certified athletic trainers (ATC) and in the care of roughly 400 student-athletes.
-Berkstresser served as the primary athletic trainer for the football team in addition to managing the entire sports medicine department.
-Additionally, he also served as a preceptor in their CAATE approved undergraduate athletic training program.
+While at GSU, Berkstresser oversaw a staff of eleven certified athletic trainers (ATC) and in the care of roughly 400 student-athletes.
+Additionally he also served as a preceptor in their undergraduate athletic training program.

-Prior to joining Georgia Southern, Berkstresser served as an assistant athletic trainer at the University of Maryland from 1997-2003, working as the Terrapins' football athletic trainer.
+Prior to joining Georgia Southern, Berkstresser served as an assistant athletic trainer at the University of Maryland from 1997-2003, working as one of the Terrapins' football athletic trainer.

 From 1991-93, he earned an appointment in KSU's graduate assistant program while working on requirements for a master's degree.
 During the summer of 1990, Berkstresser completed an internship with the New York Jets Football Club.